-Belgium will not take part in US and Israeli war, says PM, who also clarifies Russia comments
+PM: Belgium will not take part in US and Israeli war

-The federal government’s position is that Belgium will not take part in the United States’ and Israel’s war against Iran.
-Prime minister Bart De Wever gave this response on Monday to questions about possible participation in an operation in the Strait of Hormuz.
+The federal government’s position is that Belgium will not take part in the United States’ and Israel’s war against Iran, prime minister Bart De Wever said on Monday to questions about possible participation in an operation in the Strait of Hormuz.

 If requests come from NATO or in a bilateral context – as is currently the case from Saudi Arabia or the United Arab Emirates – these will be discussed within the government, De Wever said.

-The prime minister also responded to the furore that had arisen in recent days far beyond the country’s borders over statements regarding Russia and explicitly denied that he would abandon Ukraine.
-He stated that a normalisation of relations with Russia would only be on the cards once a peace agreement acceptable to the European Union and Ukraine had been concluded.
+The prime minister also responded to the controversy in recent days over statements he made in the press regarding Russia and explicitly denied that he would abandon Ukraine.
+He said a normalisation of relations with Russia would only be on the cards once a peace agreement acceptable to the European Union and Ukraine had been concluded.

-Last weekend, De Wever spoke out in the French-language media in favour of an agreement with Russia regarding the war in Ukraine.
+Last weekend, De Wever spoke in the French-language media in favour of an agreement with Russia regarding the war in Ukraine.
 “You have to rearm and remilitarise the border.
 At the same time, you have to normalise relations with Russia and regain access to cheap energy.
-That is a matter of common sense,” he said at the time.
+That is a matter of common sense,” he said.

 Website preview